 At it’s core, it’s very much no different than any other age.

 Start at a level that is appropriate for your current fitness level and gradually progress in intensity and volume over time.
-This is known as progressive overload, which is a principle that states that in order to see improvements in muscle strength and size, the muscles need to be challenged with increasing resistance over time.
+This is an exercise science known as progressive overload, which is a principle that states that in order to see improvements in muscle strength and size, the muscles need to be challenged with increasing resistance over time.

 A Super-Basic Strength Training Plan for Beginners Over 40